SAP-samples/btp-developer-guide-cap/documentation/observability/enable-sap-cloud-alm.md

    <!-- - [You have deployed application with SAP Cloud Logging to Kyma Runtime](./enablements-kyma.md) -->
 2. Open the application in VS code as in Business Application Studio that you will not be able to install some of the dependencies.

+**Exception monitoring for Incident Management will follow soon.** For guidance on implementing this in your application, please refer to the [Expert Portal.](https://support.sap.com/en/alm/sap-cloud-alm/operations/expert-portal/integration-monitoring.html)

 ## Enable Data Collection for Real User Monitoring and Health Monitoring
 To enable data collection, you need to add the following configuration to your application:
 1. Create a `.npmrc` file at the root of the Incident Management application and paste the following: